 12. What was the best thing you bought?

 I made no major purchases for myself.
-However, late in the year I fronted my son's purchase of a laptop computer so he could work from home, and the deal we made was that he'd help me with some home improvements in the months to come.
+However, late in the year I fronted my son's purchase of a laptop computer (he's hoping to be able to do some work from home), and the deal we made was that he'd help me with some home improvements in the months to come.
 He started right after Christmas on a nasty wallpaper-stripping job that I'd put off for years, and that laptop purchase is already feeling like money well spent.